7 Vet-Approved Tips to Help You Train Your Puppy

-But in addition to gushing and fawning over your adorable puppy, you must consider your plan for training him into the friendly, good-natured adult he'll grow to be.
-After all, it's no secret that the decisions you make today and the habits you ingrain in the coming months will have a profound long-term imprint on your impressionable pup.
+Your new puppy is the apple of your eye, the smile on your face, the story you love to share with family and friends, and the primary subject of new photos on your phone.
+However, along with gushing and fawning over your adorable puppy, you need to consider a plan for training them into a friendly, good-natured, and well-adjusted adult.
+The decisions you make today and the habits you ingrain in the coming months will have a profound long-term imprint on your impressionable pup.

-The following seven tips represent vet-approved, battle-tested techniques for training your puppy:
+The following seven tips represent vet-approved, battle-tested techniques for training your puppy.

 1. Make Training Positive and Enjoyable

-Keep all training sessions upbeat and positive, avoiding negativity and punishment.
-Nothing is gained – and in fact much damage can be sustained – from yelling, hitting and other forms of negative reinforcement.
+Training should be an enjoyable experience for you and your puppy.
+If you’re not in the right mood for training or not feeling particularly patient, delay the session.
+It is important to keep all training sessions short in duration, upbeat, and positive, and to be careful to avoid negativity and punishment.
+Nothing is gained – and in fact much damage can be sustained – from yelling, screaming, hitting, and other forms of negative reinforcement.
 The opposite of reward should not be punishment, but rather should be no reward.

-2. Housetraining: Invest Effort Now for Monumental Longterm Gain
+2. Housetraining: Invest Effort Now for Monumental Long-term Gain

-3. A Crate Is Your Ally
+3. Understanding that the Crate Is Your Ally

 4. Master the Art of Leash Walking